 Department of Mathematics and Physics

-The department also provides free tutoring for freshmen level math and physics courses in an environment in which student tutors are available to provide help.
+The department also provides free tutoring for freshmen-level math and physics courses.

 Our local chapter of the Society of Physics Students is open to any HBU student with an interest in physics.